steenk/tripledollar/README.md

 ## Just a few help functions

-Trippledollar adds a few three letters help functions to the DOM object, making it easy to apply most things that you want to do to your DOM object.
+Trippledollar adds a few three letters help functions to the DOM element, making it easy to apply most things that you want to do to your DOM element.
 The functions can be chained together.
 These are:

 * css - for adding css
 * set - for setting parameters